Kong/docs.konghq.com/app/_hub/kong-inc/websocket-size-limit/_index.md

 ### Standalone data frames (`text` and `binary`)

-For limits of 125 bytes and lower, the message is fully read and unserialized before checking the message length.
+For limits of 125 bytes and lower, the message is fully read and deserialized before checking the message length.

-For limits of 125 bytes and higher, the message length is checked from the frame header _before_ the entire message is read from the socket buffer, allowing Kong to close the connection without having to read and unserialize the entire message in memory.
+For limits of 125 bytes and higher, the message length is checked from the frame header _before_ the entire message is read from the socket buffer, allowing Kong to close the connection without having to read and deserialize the entire message in memory.

 ### Continuation data frames